roothide/Developer/vroot.md

 # develop with libvroot

-when specifying rootide as the target to compile procursus/bootstrap, vroot will be applied to all programs/libraries by default, you can exclude specific packages from using vroot (such as those packages written specifically for iOS using objc/swift). you can also apply libvroot to your C/C++ programs/modules in theos/xcode.
+when specifying roothide as the target to compile procursus/bootstrap, vroot will be applied to all programs/libraries by default, you can exclude specific packages from using vroot (such as those packages written specifically for iOS using objc/swift). you can also apply libvroot to your C/C++ programs/modules in theos/xcode.